18F/handbook/pages/updating-the-handbook/updating-the-handbook.md

 get started and provide documentation for the Handbook's various components and utilities that make editing easier.

+{% alert %}
-{% include "alert.html" content: "There is no dedicated staff for Handbook maintenance.
-Maintenance is done by TTS staff who are interested and have time to help." %}
+  There is no dedicated staff for Handbook maintenance.
+Maintenance is done by TTS staff who are interested and have time to help.
+{% endalert %}

 ### Disclaimers and cautions